dart-lang/dart-pad/pkgs/dartpad_ui/README.md

 2. Run `firebase init`

-3. Make sure your current Flutter channel is stable
+3. Make sure your current Flutter channel is set to `stable`

 3. Run the commands: